James4Ever0/agi_computer_control/README.md

 Agent powered by Godlang, the official agent language for cybergod.

+Economy system powered by Godcoin, the official digital currency for cybergod.
+Smart contract system is deeply integrated into the reinforcement learning system and life support system per agent.

+Notice not only human can publish smart contracts, agents can also publish smart contracts, to delegate work to other agents.

 Trained on [The Frozen Forest](https://huggingface.co/datasets/James4Ever0/the_frozen_forest), a [dataset](https://modelscope.cn/datasets/james4ever0/the_frozen_forest/summary) containing random keystrokes, mouse clicks and screen recordings.

 the openai [universe](https://github.com/openai/universe) is using VNC, almost doing the same thing.